NICKEL PLATING SERVICES

 …is a silvery-white metal with a satin to bright luster and a slight trace of a gold coloring.
 Being a hard metal, Nickel, combined with amounts of Phosphorus, is often used as a base layer for plating for its leveling and smoothing characteristics and ability to provide excellent wear and corrosion resistance.
 Applying Nickel can fill up holes, recesses, and cavities and does not build up on edges.
 The ductility of Nickel depends on the type of Nickel being used for plating.

-For your Nickel Plating requirements, ProPlate® has facilities for nickel plating (Electrolytic & Electroless) both small and large parts in various sized barrels and racks, along with custom and prototype metal finishing.
+For your Nickel Plating requirements, ProPlate® has both Electrolytic & Electroless Nickel plating services; for large and small parts in various sized barrels and racks, and with custom and prototype metal finishing.

 MIL-C-26074, MIL-P-27418, MIL-QQ-N-290, ASTM-B254, ASTM-B733, ASTM-B689, AMS-2403, AMS-2404, AMS-2405, AMS-2423, AMS-2424, AMS-C-26074, AMS-QQ-N-290